Formally coming together – We’ve merged!

 Yes, absolutely!
 United Communities is committed to providing services locally.
 We intend to remain in our office in Eastville, Bristol as this is local to the majority of our homes.
 It allows us to provide a great service and value for money.
 We also have a number of staff who are out and about in your community regularly.

 Do I still have the opportunity to get involved as a tenant of the new organisation?

 Yes – we remain committed to working with tenants to help shape and scrutinise our services.
 Join our United Voices – which is a group of involved residents.
 See our website at www.unitedcommunities.org.uk/getinvolved or contact Becky Whitmore on Becky@unitedcommunities.org.uk.

-Yes, we intend to keep the housing officer patches the same and we would also maintain our tenancy support services, our ‘Into Work’ offer and our Communities team.
-Our repairs team would remain the same and you would report repairs in exactly the same way as you do now.
+Yes, we intend to keep the housing officer patches the same and we will also maintain our tenancy support services, our ‘Into Work’ offer and our Communities team.
+Our Repairs team will remain the same and you will report any repairs in exactly the same way as you do now.